felixop7/felixop7/README.md

 # Daily Quote

-"The future belongs to those who believe in the beauty of their dreams." - Eleanor Roosevelt
+"The purpose of our lives is to be happy." - Dalai Lama

 <h1 align="center">Hi 👋, I'm Roshan Sahani.</h1>